chaos-polymtl/lethe/doc/source/installation/docker.rst

 You can now clone ``lethe``, compile it, and run large-scale, efficient multi-physics simulations!

 ##############################################################
-No compilation required: Using the Provided Lethe Docker Image
+No Compilation Required: Using the Provided Lethe Docker Image
 ##############################################################

 If you don't want to build Lethe and its dependencies, you can use the provided `Docker image <https://github.com/lethe-cfd/lethe/pkgs/container/lethe>`_.